alcomposer/plugdata_wiki_wip/UI-Overlay-overview.md

 ### Overlays:

 The overlay menu allows users to show / hide graphic elements on the canvas.
 This menu is divided into 4 rows.
 Each row relates to the item to the right, and each column shows if the overlay is turned on for that mode.
 Eg: a grey pencil icon denotes that that overlay is turned off for edit mode.
-Conversly a lit blue icon represents that the overlay is turned on, here Origin overlay is shown when Run mode is active:
+Conversely a lit blue icon represents that the overlay is turned on, here Origin overlay is shown when Run mode is active:

 ![plugdata overlay example](screenshots/plugdata_overlay_origin_example.png)